rayhanadev/purdue-co28-bot/README.md

 ## Installation

 1. Clone this repository
-2. Run `bun install`
+2. Run `bun install` to install all dependencies.
+3. Run `turso db create [dbname]` to create a new database.
+4. Run `turso db tokens create [dbname]` to create a new database token.
+5. Run `turso db show [dbname]` to get the database URL.
+6. Run `bun gen:paserk` to generate a new Paserk keypair.
-3. Create a `.env` file with the following contents:
+7. Create a `.env` file with the following contents:

 ```
 COOKIE_SECRET=